JoseBlanca/franklin/doc/source/using_franklin.rst

 Configuration parameters
 ________________________

-The configuration for the cleaning analysis is found in the Cleaning section on the franklin.conf file.
+The configuration for the cleaning analysis is found in the Cleaning section on the ngs_backbone.conf file.
 The parameters are:

 vector_database
   The blast database that will be used to look for clonning vectors.